y4aniv/edifice-ui/packages/bootstrap/README.md

 ### Push Force

-`git push --force` is not recommended!
+`git push --force` is not recommended!!

 ```
 After a git history rewrite due to a git push --force, the git tags and notes referencing the commits that were rewritten are lost.